promocare/solidFeed/README.md

 **By default the maximum amount of privacy will be enabled**

 ## Technologies
-We should use a reactive JS framework (eg. Vue.js) along with the HTML/JS that solid requires. we could also create a HTML "lite" versions for devices with limited computing resources, limited connectivity or legacy OSs and browsers.
+We should use a reactive JS framework (eg. Vue.js) along with the HTML/JS that Solid requires. we could also create a HTML "lite" versions for devices with limited computing resources, limited connectivity or legacy OSs and browsers.

 Mobile apps for iOS and Android could be created in the future.